-No one has been able to find a polynomial time algorithm for any of more than 300 important known NP-complete problems [8].
-A proof of P = NP will have stunning practical consequences, because it possibly leads to efficient methods for solving some of the important problems in computer science [4].
-The consequences, both positive and negative, arise since various NP-complete problems are fundamental in many fields [7].
+No one has been able to find a polynomial time algorithm for any of more than 300 important known NP-complete problems [7].
+A proof of P = NP will have stunning practical consequences, because it possibly leads to efficient methods for solving some of the important problems in computer science [3].
+The consequences, both positive and negative, arise since various NP-complete problems are fundamental in many fields [6].
+A polynomial solution for any NP-complete problem will imply a feasible solution to every problem in NP and thus, P would be equal to NP [4].